How to Set Financial Goals

 Medium-term goals typically take 1 to 5 years to achieve and are often stepping stones toward long-term financial stability.
 Common medium-term goals include:

-• Saving a down payment on a home: A home is a significant investment, and saving for a down payment requires planning.
+• Saving for a down payment on a home: A home is a significant investment, and saving for a down payment requires planning.
 This goal can involve determining how much you need based on your desired home price and setting monthly savings goals.
 Keep an eye on market trends and mortgage rates, as they could impact your goal.

 • Paying off larger debt: If your goal is to pay off student loans or other significant debts, it can help to create a plan to tackle them over the next few years.
 Look into refinancing options to see if they can lower your interest rate.
 Consider making extra payments whenever possible to reduce your debt faster and avoid accumulating more.